Have you ever wanted to own rental property?

 With hiring a property manager, there are plenty of upsides–and especially if you are investing out-of-state, it can be huge to the overall growth of your portfolio.

-For one thing, there’s a buffer between you and stressful situations–aka you won’t be the one on the phone with the tenant if they stop paying rent (as mentioned in the last section).
+For one thing, there’s a buffer between you and stressful situations–aka you won’t be the one on the phone with the resident if they stop paying rent (as mentioned in the last section).

 There’s also the expertise that comes with a manager.
 They’ve been around the block and know the mistakes to avoid.
 You’ll also have an expert who checks in on the property for you, helps you deal with maintenance, and at the end of the day, saves you a lot of time.